9 Best Password Managers for Businesses in 2025

 Keeper is a very intuitive and secure password manager with many advanced integration and admin customization options.
 You can also add Keeper’s encrypted messenger app (KeeperChat) to your business plan, which makes communicating between team members very convenient and secure.
 One of my team members recommended that I set up KeeperChat and create different group chats for different teams — marketing, IT, HR, etc. We could then securely share important files and even set “self-destruct” timers on messages containing sensitive information.

 I like the variety of setup resources, including detailed online guides and video tutorials that cover everything from basic setup to advanced features.
-The resources are clear and easy to follow, making it accessible for users of all technical levels.
+The resources are clear and easy to follow, making them accessible to users of all technical levels.
 Additionally, Keeper offers comprehensive training support, including admin training sessions to help businesses maximize their use of the platform.
+I found both onboarding and offboarding team members exceptionally easy.

 Keeper also offers a wide range of features, including: